The Missouri Department of Corrections makes staff wellbeing a priority.

 Who is my PACT member?
 How do I become a PACT member?
 Ask any supervisor, or locate the PACT team roster and nomination form on the PACT folder in the K: Drive.

-Employee Trauma Specialist
+Employee Trauma Response

 - Provide brief emotional support for staff until more appropriate resources are identified